Los Angeles Brandishing a Weapon Attorney

 Facing a charge of brandishing a weapon can be a deeply troubling experience.
 The uncertainty the charge casts over your future and freedom can make you feel apprehensive and confused.
 It can affect your personal relationships, your career, and just about every aspect of your life forever.

-At The Rodriguez Law Group, our Los Angeles criminal defense attorneys understand the seriousness of your situation, and we can help you.
+At The Rodriguez Law Group Los Angeles Criminal Defense Attorneys, our attorneys understand the seriousness of your situation, and we can help you.

 The laws and penalties for brandishing a weapon in California are complex and often confusing.
 You should never attempt to fight the charges on your own.
 The stakes are too high.
 You need an experienced and skilled team of Los Angeles criminal defense lawyers by your side who will guide you every step of the way, advocate for you, and aggressively defend you.